-The purpose of the future value tables is to make it possible to carry out future value calculations without the use of a financial calculator.
+The purpose of the future value tables or FV tables is to carry out future value calculations without the use of a financial calculator.

 They provide the value at the end of period n of 1 received now at a discount rate of i%.